BIMIB-DISCo/review-scRNA-seq-DENOISING/README.md

 # review-scRNA-seq-DENOISING

-This repository contains the source code that was used for the paper *A review of computational strategies for denoisingand imputation of single-cell transcriptomic data.*
+This repository contains the source code that was used for the paper *A review of computational strategies for denoising and imputation of single-cell transcriptomic data.*